 - Add gravy, sauce or butter to food to make it easier to swallow.

-Before we go, we’d just like to remind you to avoid hard, crunchy and sticky foods the whole time you’re wearing braces and whether your teeth and mouth hurt or not, as they can cause damage to your appliance and potentially extend treatment time—and no one wants that!
+Before we go, we’d just like to remind you to avoid hard, crunchy and sticky foods the whole time you’re wearing braces.
+Even if your teeth and mouth don’t feel sore, these types of foods can still cause damage to your appliance and potentially extend treatment time—and no one wants that!